 6. Contracting Options

-In the overarching goal of providing better quality care while also (hopefully) reducing cost, CINs can contract work to payors, employers or health systems.
+In the overarching goal of providing better care while also (hopefully) reducing cost, CINs can contract work to payors, employers or health systems.
 But without a solid contracting method that outside contract workers agree to, their relationship with the CIN will not work properly.

 7. Fund Flow